piyushjajoo/k8s-operators-course/module-04/labs/lab-02-finalizers-cleanup.md

 # Delete Database
 kubectl delete database test-db

-# Check deletion timestamp
+# Check deletion timestamp, note you may or may not see it, as deletion is pretty quick but you can track the log messages in the terminal you have run the operator
 kubectl get database test-db -o jsonpath='{.metadata.deletionTimestamp}'

-# Resource should still exist (has finalizer)
+# Resource should still exist (has finalizer), it may or may not exist, as deletion is pretty quick
 kubectl get database test-db

 # Watch operator logs - should see cleanup